-Over lunch, Food for Thought sessions provide an informal space for fostering imagination for new ideas and work-in-progress, as well as for interesting and inspiring external people and initiatives (including our implementing partners) to present ideas, concepts and work.
+Over lunch, Food for Thought sessions provides an informal space for fostering imagination for new ideas and work-in-progress, as well as for interesting and inspiring external people and initiatives (including our implementing partners) to present ideas, concepts and work.
 They also often provide an opportunity for staff to share their own work for wider feedback.
 There is no set schedule for these sessions but the idea is to hold one a week.

-For one week each year Twaweza stays in communities outside of the large cities, getting a small ‘window’ into the daily lives of ordinary citizens.
-As our work is founded on the idea that people are making change happen on a dialy basis, we take time each year to ‘tune in.’
+For one week each year, Twaweza stays in communities outside of the large cities, getting a small ‘window’ into the daily lives of ordinary citizens.
+As our work is founded on the idea that people are making change happen on a daily basis, we take time each year to ‘tune in.’
 Immersion allows us to listen and see how people live and negotiate life, communicate, dream, and aspire.
 We look at how people experience services such as schools, water and health; and we look at how people solve problems and get things done.
 We do that through observation and conversation, hanging out and engaging, rather than through formal research or surveys.
-From past experience we find that our hosts are just as curious about ourselves and the lives we live in the East African capital cities.
-We avoid the temptation of giving advice, and instead share our own stories.
+From past experience, we find that our hosts are just as curious about ourselves and the lives we live in the East African capital cities.
+We avoid the temptation of giving advice and instead share our own stories.
 We always have our assumptions and thinking challenged, and come back with greater confusion, insight and inspiration.

 Twaweza is contributing significantly to the global debate and knowledge on open governance through a number of our collaborations.
 These also provide an important global reach and profile for our ideas, approaches and insights and enthuse us with new ideas, approaches and lessons to apply to our work.